-This is a common setup; notice that there's no repository name mentioned in the section name.
-This makes all repositories world readable to all users.
-Once all users have readaccess to the repositories, you can give explicit rw permission to certain users on specific subdirectories within specific repositories.
+This is a common setup; notice that no repository name is mentioned in the section name.
+This makes all repositories world-readable to all users.
+Once all users have read access to the repositories, you can give explicit rw permission to certain users on specific subdirect-ories within specific repositories.

-The asterisk variable () is also worth special mention here: it's the only pattern which matches an anonymous user.
+The asterisk variable (\) is also worth special mention because it's the only pattern that matches an anonymous user.
 If you've configured your server block to allow a mixture of anonymous and authenticated access, all users start out accessing anonymously.
-The server looks for a value defined for the path being accessed; if it can't find one, then it demands real authentication from the client.
+The server looks for a \ value defined for the path being accessed; if it can't find one, it demands real authentication from the client.

-The access file also allows you to define whole groups of users, much like the Unix / etc/group file:
+The access file also allows you to define whole groups of users, much like the Unix / $\tt etc/group\ file:$